Both long and short intervals are common elements of most cycling training plans.

-But, how do you know which interval design will provide you with the biggest power outputs?
+But, how do you know which interval design will provide you with the biggest power output?

-The best way to go about it would be to gather a bunch of competitive cyclists with a comparable performance level.
+The best way to investigate this would be to gather a bunch of competitive cyclists with a comparable performance level.
 And have them train as similarly as possible, with the only difference being using different interval sessions.

 Measure VO2 max, threshold power before and after the training period…

-You could now measure which group achieved the better development.
+You could now analyse which group achieved the better development.
 This would indicate which interval format is more effective.

 This is exactly what a group of scientists did when they compared the effect of long and short high-intensity intervals on competitive cyclists back in 2015 (1).

 Short intervals induce superior training adaptation compared with long intervals in cyclists